OlivierLD/raspberry-coffee/docker/README.md

 `Docker` can take care of the steps `3` to `9`.
 It will build the image, and then run it.
-The image can also be pushed to a repository, so user users would not have to build it.
+The image can also be pushed to a repository, so users would not have to build it.
 Just to run it after downloading it.

 The only pre-requisite would be to have installed `Docker` on the machine (the Raspberry PI here),